All Episodes

 Well, thanks for asking.

-My home is Santa Fe, New Mexico, but I am a former newspaper editor, magazine writer, and non-fiction author of four books, who really goes where my stories take me.
+My home is Santa Fe, New Mexico, but I am a former newspaper editor, magazine writer, and nonfiction author of four books who really goes where my stories take me.

-The first book took me to Japan.
+And the first book took me to Japan.

-The second book was set me in the Southwest.
+Second book set me in the Southwest.

 The third book took me to Moscow.